abnamro/repository-scanner/components/resc-vcs-scraper/README.md

 <details>
   <summary>Preview</summary>
   Prerequisites: RabbitMQ must be up and running locally.</br>
-  If you have alreday deployed RESC through helm in Kubernetes, then rabbitmq is alreday running for you.</br> Clone the repository, open git bash terminal from /components/resc-vcs-scraper folder and run below commands.
+  If you have already deployed RESC through helm in Kubernetes, then rabbitmq is already running for you.</br> Clone the repository, open git bash terminal from /components/resc-vcs-scraper folder and run below commands.

   #### (1) Create virtual environment: